CopperEgg/apidocs/revealuptime/samples.md

 ]
 {% endhighlight %}

-Note: Latency percent arrays contain only three values, connect, time to first byte, and transfer.
+Note: Latency percent arrays contain only three values: connect, time for the first byte, and transfer.

 ----
 #### Example 5
 ----

-Obtain all station data for one probe, specifying sample_size of 60, and the keys s_l, s_s, s_u and s_h.
+Obtain all station data for one probe, specifying sample_size of 60, and the keys s_l, s_s, s_u, and s_h.

 #### CURL Command, and variations: